MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Places

 Testing is done in four different places representing typical places for iPhone users.
-One testing environment will be the underground station which is dense in people on a small space.
+One testing environment will be an underground station which is dense in people on a small space.
 Another environment will be the inner city of vienna which is also dense in people but more open than the underground.
 The next environment will be a free field with perfect conditions for radio broadcasting since minimal other signals or objects like persons could disturb the signal.
-The last place that will be tested is the forest since it may have the same density of obstacles but also like the filed minimal radio frequency disturbances. @loizeau_comparison_2023
+The last place that will be tested is the forest since it may have the same density of obstacles as the inner city or the underground but also like the field minimal in #gls("rfemf") disturbances that could negatively impact the connection. @loizeau_comparison_2023

-=== Data sizes and distance
+=== Data sizes and distance <size_number>

 Data size of the whole testing process is composed of the number of packages that are sent and the size of each package.
 Both can vary as well as the distance between the connected devices.
 Testing will be done with the following values each combined with all values of the other categories.